gabrieldansereau/ms_downscaling_metawebs/README.md

 refined upper boundary at the local scale that takes into account co-occurrences.
 It is still potential in nature and differs from a local realization, from which it should have a different structure.
-Nonetheless, from the downscaled metaweb, we can create maps of network properties (*e.g.* number of links, connectance) measured on the local probabilities of species interactions and occurrences, and compute some traditional community-level measures such as species richness.
+Nonetheless, from the downscaled metaweb, we can create maps of network properties (*e.g.*, number of links, connectance) measured on the local probabilities of species interactions and occurrences, and compute some traditional community-level measures such as species richness.
 We chose to compute and display the expected